This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Here are some things to keep in mind when shopping for backpacking packs for petite women.

 Looking for more women-specific outdoor gear?
-Check out our guide for our favorite women's camping clothing, favorite women's hiking shoes + boots and favorite women's winter outdoor clothing.
+Check out our guide for our favorite women's camping clothing, hiking pants for curvy women, and favorite women's winter outdoor clothing.

 Top Tips for Finding Backpacking Packs for Petite Women